CDonohoe-Designs/PiCam_BoxDetector/README.md

 # PiCam Box Detector

-I built a lightweight, real-time **box detector** on a Raspberry Pi using **Picamera2 + OpenCV + Flask**.
+I built a lightweight, real-time box detector on a Raspberry Pi using Picamera2 + OpenCV + Flask.
 It streams an MJPEG feed, draws a green rectangle around boxes (e.g., parcels), and exposes endpoints for snapshots, health, and config.
-It’s tuned for demos with a short warm-up and **debounced detections** so the “Boxes: 1” indicator is rock-solid.
+It’s tuned for demos with a short warm-up and debounced detections so the **“Boxes: 1”** indicator is rock-solid.

+> **Two-stage approach**
+> - **Stage 1 — Classic OpenCV:** lightweight contour/quad detector using Picamera2 + OpenCV + Flask; same endpoints, fast on Pi 3B.
+> - **Stage 2 — YOLO (ONNX / OpenCV-DNN):** drop-in upgrade with a trained model for better robustness; endpoints and UI remain identical.
+## Stage 1 — Classic OpenCV

 - **Hardware:** Raspberry Pi 3 Model B + Pi Camera v2.1
 - **OS:** Raspberry Pi OS (Bookworm)